 The northern end of the beach, known as Dolphin Point, features a memorial to local residents who lost their lives in the 2002 Bali bombing.

 Elsewhere, Greater Sydney offers more than 150 beaches, including those on the Manly peninsula to the north of the city.
-Here are a few of the northern beaches not to miss:
+Northern beaches not to miss, include…

 Rivalling Bondi to the south, Manly Beach is a 2km-long crescent of golden sand popular with locals and tourists alike.
 Go swimming, surfing and roller blading or play a game of beach volleyball.

 The nearby Corso Plaza offers a range of entertainment, while the Outdoor Arts and Crafts Market offers a wide range of local handicrafts every weekend.

 This pretty crescent of beach offers sheltered swimming, snorkelling, diving and is also known for providing one of Sydney’s cleanest surfing waves, which breaks on the western point of the beach.

 Facilities include showers, toilets, free barbecues and a restaurant.
 A bush track around the headland provides spectacular vistas over a string of northern beaches.

 Known to the locals as ‘Palmy’, Palm Beach features a long stretch of beautiful white sand shelving into a pretty bay on one side of a peninsula that separates Pittwater from the Pacific Ocean.